Disease Guide ·Heart Disease ·2026

 0What are the signs of heart disease in cats?

-Many cats with heart disease show no symptoms at all — that's what makes it so dangerous.
-When signs do appear, watch for rapid or labored breathing, open-mouth breathing, lethargy, loss of appetite, and hiding more than usual.
-The most dramatic sign is sudden hind leg paralysis caused by a saddle thrombus (blood clot), which is a medical emergency.
-Some cats collapse or die suddenly without any prior symptoms.
+Many cats show no symptoms - that's what makes it dangerous.
+Signs include rapid or labored breathing, lethargy, loss of appetite, and hiding.
+Most dramatic: sudden hind leg paralysis from saddle thrombus (blood clot), a medical emergency.
+Some cats collapse or die suddenly.

 1How much does it cost to treat heart disease in cats?